User guidePoliciesPolicy lifecycle

 4. Save your changes

-Status changes are recorded with a timestamp and the user who made the change, creating an audit trail of policy progression.
+Status changes are recorded with a timestamp and the user who made the change, giving you an audit trail of how each policy progressed.

 Scheduling policy reviews

-Policies should be reviewed periodically to ensure they remain current and effective.
-The next review date field helps you track when each policy is due for review.
+Policies should be reviewed periodically to make sure they're still current.
+The next review date field helps you track when each policy is due.

 • Set review dates: When creating or editing a policy, set a next review date